 He has received approval from the charity’s board to commission plays by global-majority talent.
 Now, Eastern Angles has a young, mixed-heritage female director; a mixed-heritage playwright; a leading historian; and a full South-Asian cast working on this play.

-“When we did a reading, everybody who came, from whatever background, laughed together, smiled together at the same moments,” Jake says.
+“When we did a reading, everybody who came, Regardless of Background, laughed together, smiled together at the same moments,” Jake says.
 “So there’s something about us being one.
 It doesn’t matter what the subject matter is, this is a really engrossing drama.”

 A Play About a Global-Majority Male in the Care System